DREDGE-Mods/DredgeModManager/README.md

 We're not sure why that happens some times, just uninstall the manager and reinstall it from here.

+_**The manager instantly closes when I try to launch it**_

+Did you at some point uninstall Microsft Edge from Windows?
+As a Tauri app, the Dredge Mod Manager uses Microsoft Edge Runtime2.

 ## Development (for devs)

 To run you go `npm install` -> `npm run tauri dev`